🚨 24/7 Emergency Service Available

 Portable vs Whole-Home Dehumidifiers

-The honest answer: A $300 portable dehumidifier works fine for most basements.
-You don't always need the $2,000 whole-home solution.
+The honest answer - a $ portable dehumidifier works fine for most basements.
+You don't always need the $$$ whole-home solution.
+We'll tell you which one actually makes sense for your situation.

 Capacity: 30-70 pints/day